amirkeren/bluemix-lab2/README.md

 4. Click on "Save Configuration" and "Next" (note that the new flow now includes the trigger as well)

-5. Finally, click on the "This Looks Good" button and "Save Rule" (you can change the rule name if you like)
+5. Finally, click on the "This Looks Good" button and "Save Rule" (you can change the rule name if you like) and "Done"

 # Testing the whole flow